-Racism, You Won’t Believe This Controversy About The Pride Flag
+You Won’t Believe This Controversy About The Pride Flag

 — BuzzFeed News (@BuzzFeedNews) July 1, 2018

 Twitter is exploding over the poll.
-There seems to be a divide among those who see fit to add another strip and others who can’t understand such reasoning.
-One Twitter user, Iona Italia (@IonaItalia), calls the argument idiotic.
+There seems to be a divide among those who see fit to add another stripe, and others who can’t understand such reasoning.
+One Twitter user calls the argument idiotic.
 She points out that listing every single ground who are welcomed and approved into a separate category may be counterproductive to the point of welcoming all.
-James McAvoy (@JamesMcAvoy82) retweeted the poll, saying, “They should make a flag that contains every possible thing to ever possibly exist.
+Another retweeted the poll, adding a comment.

+“They should make a flag that contains every possible thing to ever possibly exist.
 It’s the only way.”

 Despite these types of remarks, advocates press on with the issue.
 BuzzFeed cites that activists are strongly seeking racial inclusion for the flag.

-Figures on the poll and a recent research project are interesting.
+Figures on the poll, and a recent research project, are interesting.
 The research was conducted by Whitman Insight Strategies and BuzzFeed News as part of an even larger survey.
 It was found that a generational gap in the acceptance of such an addition is very present.
 People between the ages of 18 and 29 lean toward inclusion, with 53 percent in support of and 47 percent opposed.
 Less than a fifth of baby boomers agree with adding the stripes.

 The pride flag was created by artist Gilbert Baker in 1978, and originally only had two additional stripes.
 Pink and turquoise represented sex and magic, but were later dropped.
-More information on the history of the pride flag can be found on The Washington Post.
+More information on the history of the pride flag can be found on the Washington Post.